RCom loans: Anil Ambani claims no personal guarantee given to three Chinese banks

 In both the cases -- SBI and Chinese banks -- the borrowings have been done by a group company and are not personal, he said.
 Speaking at the annual general meeting of group company Reliance Infrastructure (RInfra), Ambani said he had only signed "a power of attorney limited to executing a non-binding letter of comfort to the Chinese banks" when the now-bankrupt RCom borrowed money in 2012.

 "The guarantee on the basis of which the claim was made was admittedly not signed by him," a RInfra statement said quoting Ambani, who is the company's chairman.
-Ambani, who had to rely on help from elder brother Mukesh Ambani to pay Rs 462 crore to Ericsson for avoiding arrest in a different matter last year, would be availing legal remedies available in India to contest the claims by the Chinese banks, the RInfra statement said.
+Ambani, who had to rely on help from elder brother Mukesh Ambani to pay Rs 462 crore to Ericsson last year in a different matter, would be availing legal remedies available in India to contest the claims by the Chinese banks.

 An inability to personally deposit a sum of USD 100 million has shut out his defence in the UK courts, the statement added.
 "As per the UK Court's order, the final amount owed under the alleged guarantee will be assessed based on the outcome of the RCom insolvency resolution process," the statement quoted Anil Ambani as saying.